Frequently Asked Questions: KSU - SPSU Consolidation

 How will University System internal auditors be involved in consolidation?

 University System internal auditors conduct both consulting engagements and internal audits.
 Internal audit teams will be made available on a request basis to provide consulting services.
 Internal auditors may audit consolidated processes and systems.
-As appropriate, internal audit functions may be established at consolidated institutions.

 Will buildings or facilities be shut down as a result of the consolidation?